 • 11

 Two spaces are reserved for new WICE members.
-If no new WICE members have registered before 01 November, those two spaces will become available to the general WICE membership.
+If no new WICE members have registered seven days before the event, those two spaces will become available to the general WICE membership.